CTSRD-CHERI/cheribuild/README.md

 macOS 10.14 and newer is also supported.

 # Pre-Build Setup

+Some projects use meson, which requires Python `setuptools`.
+Since Python 3.12 removed `distutils` from the standard library, you may need to install `setuptools` explicitly (e.g., `pip install setuptools` or via your system package manager) to avoid build failures.
+Alternatively, use Python 3.11 or earlier.

 #### macOS
 When building on macOS the following commands will install the packages required for the most commonly used cheribuild targets: